 The Keurig K-Elite includes a limited one-year warranty for normal home use.
 To keep your machine in good shape, it’s recommended to clean the external parts or the brewer regularly and descaling it every three to six months.
 The machine has the maintenance reminder and will let you know when it is time to descale.

-The water filter should be changed every 2 months or 60 tank refills.
+Keurig K-Elite water filter: The K-Elite is compatible with Keurig Side Reservoir Water Filter.
+Water filter should be changed every 2 months or 60 tank refills.

 5 cup sizes

 iced coffee button

 hot water on demand

 not very durable compared to some drip coffee makers

 k-cups are more expensive than using regular drip coffee maker

 Is Keurig K-Elite worth the money

 Although Keurig K-elite is the only Keurig Hot and Cold Brewer at this moment and this iced coffee option is its main selling point, this shouldn’t be the only reason to get Keurig K-Elite since you can make iced coffee with any Keurig brewer.
 What you will get for this price is good, big water tank, 5 cup sizes, hot water on demand, and auto ON.

 Also, make sure that you can use this brewer in your kitchen.
 If you have an updated kitchen, you might have a problem with this model since some units trip GFCI outlets.